yesdog/Waterdog/README.md

 it will use the Server Transfer method.
 Waterdog includes palette rewriting, so you should be able to use the traditional transfer mechanics even if the backend servers have different block ID palettes.

+Waterdog allows you to distribute Resource and Behavior packs from the proxy itself (forwarding resource packs from the downstream server coming soon).
+Place any *.mcaddon or *.mcpack files in the *packs* folder and they'll be loaded on proxy start.

 *Does Waterdog support synapse protocol?*